tomiok/tomiok/README.md

 - 💥 I am also running a [Discord server](https://discord.io/go-latam), for Gophers but you can also ask about any engineering issue/topic (in spanish as well), feel free to join and take a look to all the discusions, posts, challenges and even job postings.

-- 🌱 Here I have lot of unused code but I am working in [fuego-cache](https://github.com/tomiok/fuego-cache) (a key/value superfast cache, with 3 interfaces (cli, tcp and HTTP) and very friendly for any language), [clipper](https://github.com/tomiok/clipper) (a Hystrix inspired circuit breaker)and [splanner](https://github.com/tomiok/splanner) (a pool with concurrent workers), feel free to send any PR or see the issues.
+- 🌱 Here I have lot of unused code but I am working in [goKey](https://github.com/tomiok/gokey) (a key/value superfast cache, with 3 interfaces (cli, tcp and HTTP) and very friendly for any language, and most important, community driven), [clipper](https://github.com/tomiok/clipper) (a Hystrix inspired circuit breaker)and [splanner](https://github.com/tomiok/splanner) (a pool with concurrent workers), feel free to send any PR or see the issues.

 - 📫 How to reach me: tomaslingotti@gmail.com